kstenerud/concise-encoding/README.md

 Concise Encoding
 ================

-Data communications have become needlessly bloated, wasting bandwidth and power serializing, deserializing, and transmitting data in text formats.
-The open, text based encodings like SGML, HTML, XML, and JSON got us past the obscure, proprietary formats of the 90s.
-But now their size, codec complexity, and limited type support are becoming liabilities.
-The available binary formats also suffer from lack of types or are unnecessarily complex, and can't be read or edited by humans (a major benefit of text formats).
+Data communications have become too bloated and inefficient.
+The open, text based formats that supplanted the proprietary ones in the 90s are becoming a liability due to their size, codec complexity, and limited type support.
+And while there now are open binary formats, they lack what made text formats so successful: *human readability and editability*.
+The choice: a text format (which wastes power and bandwidth), or a binary format (which can't be edited).

-The age of plentiful bandwidth and processing power is coming to an end.
-Energy efficiency in software and data transmission is fast becoming a serious cost, battery, heat dissipation, and environmental issue.
-We must meet these challenges with data formats that are versatile, compact, and computationally simple to process when on the critical path, while also retaining human readability and editability.
+Data format efficiency is becoming a serious cost, battery, heat, and environmental issue, so binary formats are an inevitability.
+The challenge is to come up with something versatile, compact, computationally simple to process, and also human editable.

-Concise Encoding is the next step in the evolution of ad-hoc hierarchical data formats, aiming to support 80% of data use cases in a power and bandwidth friendly way:
+**Concise Encoding** is the next step in the evolution of ad-hoc hierarchical data formats, aiming to support 80% of data use cases in a power, bandwidth, and human friendly way:

- * Completely redesigned from the ground up to balance human readability, encoded size, and codec complexity.
  * Split into two formats: [binary-based CBE](cbe-specification.md) and [text-based CTE](cte-specification.md).
- * 1:1 type compatibility between formats, allowing transparent conversion between CBE and CTE.
-You can use the more efficient binary format for data interchange and storage, and convert to/from text only when a human needs to be involved.
+ * 1:1 type compatibility between formats.
+Use the more efficient binary format for data interchange and storage, and transparently convert to/from text only when a human needs to be involved.
- * Fixed-length multi-byte data fields are encoded in little endian byte order to avoid extra processing in the most popular hardware.
- * CBE and CTE are fully specified, eliminating ambiguities and covering edge cases.
+ * Fully specified, eliminating ambiguities and covering edge cases.
  * Documents and specifications are versioned to support future expansion.
- * Support for metadata and comments.
+ * Supports metadata and comments.
- * Support for references to other parts of the document or to other documents.
+ * Supports references to other parts of the document or to other documents.
- * Support for the most commonly used data types.
+ * Supports the most commonly used data types.